ViscousTests/website/content/docs/understanding-the-world/solving-societal-problems.md

 If a grassroots behavior change movement isn't the best way to solve the problem, then what can we do instead?
 In my opinion, the answer is environmental change.
-This can take two primary forms:
+This can take several forms:

 ### 1. Local Environmental Change